 A resilient economy that outperforms in global rankings

-Decisive action helped the Australian economy to outperform, according to global comparisons.
-Australian GDP was 2.4% lower in 2020 than in 2019.
-This decline was far smaller than the average across advanced economies.
+The result was that Australia was less hard hit economically than other countries.
+Our GDP was 2.4% lower in 2020 than in 2019.
+This decline was far smaller than the average rate of -4.7% across advanced economies.

 In financial terms, Australia remains rock-solid.
-The Australian public sector debt ratio will be just 49% of GDP by the end of 2021.
-On current forecasts, this will be one of the lowest among developed economies.
+The Australian public sector debt ratio will be 54% of GDP by the end of 2022.
+On current forecasts, this is well below the 94% average forecast for advanced economies.